lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ## Emergency Controls

-Five independent pause domains, each stoppable without affecting the others:
+Independent pause domains, each stoppable without affecting the others:

-1. **NESTController execution pause** — stops `triggerExecution()` and `retryFromStonks()`.
-Assets accumulate in the controller.
+1. **BuybackExecutor pause** — stops `addLiquidity()`, `placeOrder()`, and the allocation hook; because `allocate()` calls the hook in the same transaction, pausing the executor also halts allocation.
+Assets accumulate safely.
-2. **LiquidityProvisioner liquidity pause** — stops `addLiquidity()`. `unwrapExcessWstEth()` remains callable.
-3. **Revenue source pauses** — stops data acceptance.
-Pausing all sources halts execution via `NoActiveRevenueSources` revert without engaging the execution pause.
-4. **Stonks creation/signature pauses** — stops new order creation or freezes settlement of existing orders independently.
+2. **Stonks creation/signature pauses** — stops new order creation or freezes settlement of existing orders independently.
-5. **OracleRouter pause** — stops price queries, causing trade execution and liquidity provisioning to revert.
+3. **OracleRouter pause** — stops price queries, causing allocation and liquidity provisioning to skip or revert.

 Asset recovery is available at all times and is not subject to pause.
-NESTController and LiquidityProvisioner auto-unwrap wstETH to stETH before transferring to treasury.
+Recovery to the treasury sends the token as held; `removeLiquidityAndRecoverToTreasury` unwraps withdrawn wstETH to stETH.

-**Accounting reset:** If cumulative buyback accounting becomes untenable — for example, after prolonged slashing recovery where accumulated deficit would block buybacks indefinitely — governance can call `resetBuybackAccounting` to zero out `allocatedForBuybacksUSD`, `cumulativeBuybacksUSD`, and `lastDailyAllocationUSD`.
+**Accounting reset:** If cumulative buyback accounting becomes untenable — for example, after a prolonged downturn where accumulated deficit would block buybacks indefinitely — governance can call `resetAccounting` to re-baseline the surplus to zero, forfeiting any unspent allowance.
 The next accounting cycle starts fresh.
 Requires a full DAO vote (`DEFAULT_ADMIN_ROLE`).

 ---